 - Check-signers are not related by marriage or by blood

 - Two authorized check-signers sign every PTA check

-- The PTA auditor or another trained PTA member opens and inspects monthly Bank Statements
+- The PTA financial reviewer or another trained PTA member opens and inspects monthly Bank Statements

 - The treasurer and other financial officers report “Income Statements,” “Budget Updates,” and other financial reports at each meeting of the association and executive board

-- The PTA board orders a midterm and fiscal-year-end audit annually, which are reported to the executive board and association.
+- The PTA board orders a midterm and fiscal-year-end financial review annually, which are reported to the executive board and association.

 Adoption of the budget does not authorize the expenditure of the money.
 Plans must be presented to Executive Board and the Executive Board must authorize expenditures.
 Amend budget by a vote of the association as needed.
 Refer to the California State PTA Toolkit.

 If you get an email from a fellow PTA officer asking to wire funds, do not send money.